A Modern Primer on Processing in Memory: Enabling the Adoption of PIM

-Similarly, programming and code generation frameworks for Processing Using Memory approaches like Ambit are also critical for such approaches to become widely adopted.
-Programming model, compiler and library support for expressing, extracting and generating bulk bitwise operations in a program can greatly help the adoption of in-memory bulk bitwise execution models like Ambit.
-We believe there is exciting research to do in these directions.
+Similarly, programming and code generation frameworks \omv{that are specialized} for \gf{PUM} approaches like Ambit~\omv{\cite{seshadri.micro17} (Section~\ref{sec:ambit})} are also critical for such approaches to become widely adopted.
+Programming model, compiler and library support for expressing, extracting and generating \omv{PIM operations (e.g.,} bulk bitwise operations\omv{, matrix-vector multiplication, or LUT-based execution)} in a program can greatly help the adoption of \omv{PUM} execution models like Ambit.
+We believe there is exciting research to do in these directions. \omv{We provide an example of how to seamlessly compile code into bulk bitwise PUM operations, via our new hardware/software co-designed MIMDRAM framework~\cite{mimdram}.}